nicoleshisia2016/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that creates an empty file
+Script that adds execute permission